 Protected health information (PHI) is any information about health status, provision of health care, or payment for health care that can be linked to a specific individual in ANY form (verbal, written, electronic).
 This is interpreted rather broadly and includes any part of a patient’s medical record or payment history.
 Examples of identifiers are: names, all geographical identifiers smaller than a state (except for the initial three digits of a zip code), dates (other than year) directly related to an individual, phone numbers, fax numbers, email addresses, Social Security numbers, medical record numbers, Health insurance beneficiary numbers, account numbers, certificate/license numbers, vehicle identifiers and serial numbers including license plate numbers, device identifiers and serial numbers, web Uniform Resource Locators (URLs), Internet Protocol (IP) address numbers, biometric identifiers, including finger, retinal and voice prints, full face photographic images and any comparable images, and any other unique identifying number, characteristic, or code except the unique code assigned by the investigator to code the data.

-1. The patient will be provided with information about his/her privacy rights in the organization’s Statement of Patient Privacy Rights, which will be given to the patient during the admission visit.
+1. Patients will be provided with information about their privacy rights in the organization’s Statement of Patient Privacy Rights, which will be given to the patient during the admission visit.
 The patient’s privacy rights include:

-- A right of access to inspect and retain a copy of his/her protected health information.
+- A right of access to inspect and retain a copy of their protected health information.
 (See “Patient Requests for Access to PHI” Policy No. 2-021.)

 2. U.P.
 Home Health & Hospice will make a good faith effort to obtain the patient’s written acknowledgement of receipt of this notice.
 A signature/initials line for this acknowledgement is located on the consent form.
 If an acknowledgement cannot be obtained, the admitting clinician will document his/her efforts to obtain the acknowledgement and the reason why it was not obtained in the clinical note.